Church of England severs ties with payday lender Wonga

 "The Church Commissioners no longer have any financial or any other interest in Wonga," the commissioners said in the statement.

-They said the church had not made any profit from the exposure, with them valuing the investment in Wonga at less than 100,000 pounds ($170,200).
+They said the church had not made any profit from the exposure, with them valuing the investment in Wonga at less than 100,000 pounds.
 The Church Commissioners manage investments worth about 6.1 billion pounds.

-The church had last July admitted that funds it held in its venture capital portfolio included an investment in one of the online lender's financial backers. ($1 = 0.5877 British Pounds) (Reporting by Esha Vaish in Bangalore; editing by Gunna Dickson)